Former Safeway CEO testifies in trial of Elizabeth Holmes - KTVZ

 In a December 2012 email to Holmes shown shortly before court recessed for the week, Burd expressed his frustration over the delays.
 In the email, he mentioned “the newly acquired [Department of Defense] business,” which he testified was one possible reason given for delays.
 He said that Holmes told him it was “very confidential.”

 “I was bothered by it, I was disappointed,” Burd said.
-“It seemed plausible, but it seemed like one more delay for us.”
+“It seemed plausible.
+It just seemed like one more delay for us.”

 In anticipation of Burd taking the witness stand, Holmes’ defense attorney Kevin Downey sought to limit prosecutors from specifying the dollar amount that Safeway spent on renovating its stores, noting that it is distracting and that there could have been alternate reasons for spending this money on those renovations.
 Prosecutor Robert Leach argued that Safeway spent “$300 million” on the renovations and that it was relevant to Holmes’ representations of the company and its capabilities.
 “There’s a lot of big numbers in this case, your honor,” Leach said.